Riding the Trend or Protecting Profits | Cadence Design Systems Inc. (CDNS)

 CDNS’s Market Performance

-CDNS stocks went down by -3.23% for the week, with a monthly jump of 1.76% and a quarterly performance of -0.01%, while its annual performance rate touched 63.17%.
-The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 2.62% for Cadence Design Systems Inc..
-The simple moving average for the period of the last 20 days is -3.14% for CDNS stocks with a simple moving average of 20.62% for the last 200 days.
+CDNS stocks went up by 0.57% for the week, with a monthly jump of 4.93% and a quarterly performance of 1.26%, while its annual performance rate touched 68.77%.
+The volatility ratio for the week stands at 2.83% while the volatility levels for the past 30 days are set at 2.69% for Cadence Design Systems Inc..
+The simple moving average for the period of the last 20 days is -0.86% for CDNS stocks with a simple moving average of 23.08% for the last 200 days.

 Analysts’ Opinion of CDNS